britzl/playfabexamples/README.md

-# playfab_example
-PlayFab API examples for Defold
+# PlayFab API examples for Defold
+This project implements a simple game as well as a rudimentary menu system.
+The project currently shows:

+* Authentication
+* Storing user-data
+* Storing player statistics in a leaderboard